grom-it/3d-print-projects/hrrl-rollenschleifer-clone/README.md

 Cut out disks of ~Ø50mm from the Velcro counterpart (use sanding disks as template) and glue them to the end caps.

 Apply rubber rings (printed or bought) and sanding disks.
-For more stability glue foam rubber mat at bottom of angle block.
+For more stability glue foam rubber mat to bottom of angle block.

 Use as recommended:
 https://www.horl.com/schaerferatgeber